DaddyBearSEA/learning-journal/git-github.md

 **Git vs Github**

 Git is the code to manipulate the files and repository.
-Contorls the versions or snapshots of the repository Github is where the repository is maintained
+Contorls the versions or snapshots of the repository Github is where the repository is maintained and lives

 **Local vs Remote**